psychotimmy/picomz-80k/README.md

 **pico2mz-80ka-pimoroni.uf2** for a Pico 2 mounted on a Pimoroni VGA demo base

+Ensure a microSD card containing one or more Sharp MZ series digital software files (.mzf/.mzt/.m12) is installed. **The Pico MZ will not boot to the monitor screen unless a microSD card is installed.**

-When a USB keyboard plus a VGA display is connected, you will see:
+When a USB keyboard and VGA display is connected, you will see:

 **  MONITOR SP-1002  **